Astrakhan: Modern history

 For seventeen months in 1670–1671, Astrakhan was held by Stenka Razin and his Cossacks.
 Early in the following century, Peter the Great constructed a shipyard here and made Astrakhan the base for his hostilities against Persia, and later in the same century Catherine the Great accorded the city important industrial privileges.

-The city rebelled against the Tsar once again in 1705, when it was held by the Cossacks under Kondraty Bulavin.
+The city was held from 1707 by the Cossacks under Kondraty Bulavin during the Bulavin Rebellion until they were defeated the next year.
 A Kalmuck khan laid an abortive siege to the kremlin several years before that.

-In 1711, it became the seat of a governorate, whose first governors included Artemy Petrovich Volynsky and Vasily Nikitich Tatishchev.
+In 1717, it became the seat of Astrakhan Governorate, whose first governors included Artemy Petrovich Volynsky and Vasily Nikitich Tatishchev.
 Six years later, Astrakhan served as a base for the first Russian venture into Central Asia.
 In 1702, 1718 and 1767, it suffered severely from fires; in 1719 it was plundered by the Safavid Persians; and in 1830, cholera killed much of the populace.

-Astrakhan's kremlin was built from the 1580s to the 1620s from bricks taken from the site of Sarai Berke.
+The Astrakhan Kremlin was built from the 1580s to the 1620s from bricks taken from the site of Sarai Berke.
 Its two impressive cathedrals were consecrated in 1700 and 1710, respectively.
 Built by masters from Yaroslavl, they retain many traditional features of Russian church architecture, while their exterior decoration is definitely baroque.

 In March 1919 after a failed workers' revolt against Bolshevik rule, 3,000 to 5,000 people were executed in less than a week by the Cheka under orders from Sergey Kirov.
 Some victims had stones tied around their necks and were thrown into the Volga.

-During Operation Barbarossa, the German invasion of the Soviet Union in 1941, the A-A line running from Astrakhan to Arkhangelsk was to be the eastern limit of German military operation and occupation.
+During Operation Barbarossa, the German invasion of the Soviet Union in 1941, the A–A line running from Astrakhan to Arkhangelsk was to be the eastern limit of German military operation and occupation.
 The plan was never carried out, as Germany captured neither the two cities nor Moscow.
 In the autumn of 1942, the region to the west of Astrakhan became one of the easternmost points in the Soviet Union reached by the invading German Wehrmacht, during Case Blue, the offensive which led to the Battle of Stalingrad.
 Light armored forces of German Army Group A made brief scouting missions as close as 35 km to Astrakhan before withdrawing.
 In the same period, elements of both the Luftwaffe's KG 4 and KG 100 bomber wings attacked Astrakhan, flying several air raids and bombing the city's oil terminals and harbor installations.